George Armstrong Custer: Battle of the Little Bighorn

-About June 15, Major Marcus Reno, while on a scout, discovered the trail of a large village on the Rosebud River.
+Around June 15, Major Marcus Reno while scouting, discovered the trail of a large village on the Rosebud River.
 On June 22, Custer's entire regiment was detached to follow this trail.
 On June 25, some of Custer's Crow Indian scouts identified what they claimed was a large Indian encampment in the valley near the Little Bighorn River.
-Custer had first intended to attack the Indian village the next day, but since his presence was known, he decided to attack immediately and divided his forces into three battalions: one led by Major Reno, one by Captain Frederick Benteen, and one by himself.
+Custer had first intended to attack the Indian village the next day, but since his presence became known, he decided to attack immediately and divided his forces into three battalions: one led by Major Reno, one by Captain Frederick Benteen, and one by himself.
 Captain Thomas M. McDougall and Company B were with the pack train.
 Reno was sent north to charge the southern end of the encampment, Custer rode north, hidden to the east of the encampment by bluffs and planning to circle around and attack from the north, and Benteen was initially sent south and west to scout Indian presence and potentially protect the column from the south.

-Reno began a charge on the southern end of the village but halted some 500–600 yards short of the camp, and had his men dismount and form a skirmish line.
+Reno began a charge on the southern end of the village, but halted some 500–600 yards short of the camp, and had his men dismount and form a skirmish line.
 They were soon overcome by mounted Lakota and Cheyenne warriors who counterattacked en masse against Reno's exposed left flank, forcing Reno and his men to take cover in the trees along the river.
-Eventually, however, the troopers engaged in a bloody retreat up onto the bluffs above the river, where they made their own stand.
-This, the opening action of the battle, cost Reno a quarter of his command.
+Eventually, the troopers engaged in a bloody retreat up the bluffs above the river, where they made their stand.
+This opening action of the battle cost Reno a quarter of his command.